STAFFORD HARRIERS CONSTITUTION

 - The Club shall seek to be affiliated to national and regional amateur athletic bodies, as the Committee considers appropriate in order to carry out the objectives of the Club.

 3. Club Colours

-The club colours shall be, a yellow vest with two vertical black stripes and the name Stafford Harriers in 1” letters, the shorts will be black.
+The club colours shall be, a yellow T-Shirt with two vertical black stripes and the name Stafford Harriers in 1” (25 mm) letters, the shorts will be black.